How Happiness Can Boost Your Business

 Moo.com

-In 2006, Moross came back with a new drive and revamped the business model, marketing plan and called the company Moo.
-He also replaced the proud “We’re the new coolest thing!” tagline into a more humble: “Hello, we’re just a little printing company.
+In 2006, Moross came back with a new drive and revamped the business model, marketing plan, and called the company Moo.
+He also replaced the proud “We’re the new coolest thing!” tagline with a more humble: “Hello, we’re just a little printing company.
 We love to print.”

-After its renaissance, Moo joined with Wee World, an avatar company and made £2m!
-Today, Moo.com works with the likes of Etsy, YouTube and LinkedIn.
+After its renaissance, Moo joined with Wee World, an avatar company, and made ã2m!
+Today, Moo.com works with the likes of Etsy, YouTube, and LinkedIn.

-Moross changed the company’s vision and established a company culture that was built on happiness.
-He believed that employees that are happy make customers happy, and everything will fall into place after that.
+Moross changed the company’s vision and established a company culture built on happiness.
+He believed that happy employees make happy customers, and everything else falls into place.

-He assured this by innovating a few things:
+He ensured this by innovating a few things:

-• He ensured that every employee has a share in the company.
-This means that when all things fail, everyone will be financially secured.
+- He ensured that every employee has a share in the company.
+This means that when all things fail, everyone will be financially secure.

-• He also emphasized work place environments where employees will work because they want to, not because they have to.
+- He emphasized workplace environments where employees work because they want to, not because they have to.

-• Moo also hired for attitude before skills (because they believe that: “It’s better to have a hole in your team than an a***hole in your team.”)
+- Moo also hired for attitude before skills (because they believe that: “It’s better to have a hole in your team than an unpleasant person in your team.”)

-• The crew works in an open and collaborative way.
+- The team works in an open and collaborative way.

 Zappos

-If you’re really want to start your own business, or you’re already looking for benchmark company cultures out there, Zappos is a pretty big inspiration.
+If you really want to start your own business, or you’re already looking for benchmark company cultures, Zappos is a significant inspiration.

-If you haven’t heard yet, Tony Hsieh, Zappos CEO, makes billions of dollars annually for making people happy.
+If you haven’t heard yet, Tony Hsieh, Zappos CEO, makes billions of dollars annually by making people happy.

 So what are they doing right?